bogdanparvu18/msc-graduate-project/README.md

 * Qwen2.5-VL
 * InternVL 2.5

-Medical-specialized models are intentionally excluded from this phase because DVQA and ChartQA do not evaluate medical knowledge or clinical image interpretation.
+Medical-specialized models are intentionally excluded from this phase because ChartQA do not evaluate medical knowledge or clinical image interpretation.
 More recent medical VLMs, including `MedGemma 1.5-4B`m `Lingshu-I-8B` and `Hulu-Med-7B`, will be evaluated in a later phase using the capsule-endoscopy MMVQA benchmark, where their medical visual reasoning, temporal understanding, evidence grounding, uncertainty handling, and structured output capabilities can be assessed appropriately.
 Experiments in Phase 1 are be executed in Google Colab using the free NVIDIA T4 environment for smaller or quantized baseline runs and an NVIDIA A100 through Colab Pro for larger, full-precision, or fine-tuning experiments.